Yakuza: Origins

 Despite uncertainty about the single origin of yakuza organizations, most modern yakuza derive from two social classifications which emerged in the mid-Edo period (1603–1868): tekiya, those who primarily peddled illicit, stolen or shoddy goods; and bakuto, those who were involved in or participated in gambling.

 Tekiya (peddlers) ranked as one of the lowest social groups during the Edo period.
 As they began to form organizations of their own, they took over some administrative duties relating to commerce, such as stall allocation and protection of their commercial activities.
 During Shinto festivals, these peddlers opened stalls and some members were hired to act as security.
 Each peddler paid rent in exchange for a stall assignment and protection during the fair.

 The tekiya were a highly structured and hierarchical group with the oyabun (boss) at the top and kobun (gang members) at the bottom.
 This hierarchy resembles a structure similar to the family – in traditional Japanese culture, the oyabun was often regarded as a surrogate father, and the kobun as surrogate children.
 During the Edo period, the government formally recognized the tekiya.
 At this time, within the tekiya, the oyabun were appointed as supervisors and granted near-samurai status, meaning they were allowed the dignity of a surname and two swords.

 Bakuto (gamblers) had a much lower social standing even than traders, as gambling was illegal.
 Many small gambling houses cropped up in abandoned temples or shrines at the edges of towns and villages all over Japan.
 Most of these gambling houses ran loan-sharking businesses for clients, and they usually maintained their own security personnel.
 Society at large regarded the gambling houses themselves, as well as the bakuto, with disdain.
-Much of the undesirable image of the Yakuza originates from bakuto; this includes the name Yakuza itself.
+Much of the undesirable image of the yakuza originates from bakuto; this includes the name yakuza itself.

-Because of the economic situation during the mid-Edo period and the predominance of the merchant class, developing Yakuza groups were composed of misfits and delinquents who had joined or formed the groups to extort customers in local markets by selling fake or shoddy goods.
+Because of the economic situation during the mid-Edo period and the predominance of the merchant class, developing yakuza groups were composed of misfits and delinquents who had joined or formed the groups to extort customers in local markets by selling fake or shoddy goods.

 Shimizu Jirocho (1820–1893) is Japan's most famous yakuza and folk hero.
-Shimizu's real name was Chogoro Yamamoto.
+He was born Chogoro Yamamoto, but changed his name when he was adopted, a common Japanese practice.
 His life and exploits were featured in sixteen films between 1911 and 1940.

-The roots of the Yakuza survive today in initiation ceremonies, which incorporate tekiya or bakuto rituals.
+The roots of the yakuza survive today in initiation ceremonies, which incorporate tekiya or bakuto rituals.
 Although the modern Yakuza has diversified, some gangs still identify with one group or the other; for example, a gang whose primary source of income is illegal gambling may refer to themselves as bakuto.